Venus Fly Traps - Dionaea Muscipula

 Too little light accompanied by water-logging will cause the lower leaves to rapidly yellow and rot.
 Although this is a natural response to ageing on a smaller extent, persistent yellowing and a near absence of foliage should only occur during the winter.
 If this is the case during the height of summer, action must be taken immediately.
 Place the Traps in a location that receives little direct sunlight out of peak hours, or outside if possible.
 Although it will take several weeks for the plant to start to recover, better-growing conditions with the occasional insect will significantly benefit its overall health.
 Other causes for yellowing leaves are sun-scorch or the use of a non-carnivorous potting mix.
 Venus Fly Traps must not be repotted into any other compost, as the chemicals will quickly lead to root-burn and inevitable death.

-Under-developed or deformed Traps are caused by persistent under-watering or too much sunlight.
+Under-developed or deformed traps are caused by persistent under-watering or too much sunlight.
 Dry soil must be avoided at all times for success as they grow naturally in bog climates across the Carolina states.
-After a few weeks of moist soil, better growth should start to develop.
+After around six weeks of reliably moist soil, better growth should start to develop.
+To avoid future droughts, you can either keep the Venus Fly Trap submerged in water (around 20% in depth of the pot), or by planting it into a self-watering container.

 Origins